NEW ARRIVAL Taste coffees that feel like Christmas. Perfect for espresso and filter.

 Filter kettles

 The easiest and most cost-effective way to filter your home water is with filter kettles.
 For example, Brita, BWT and many others.
-You can find a variety of filters from different manufacturers on the market.
+You can find a variety of filters on the market from different manufacturers.
 The filters are compatible with almost all kettles.
 But how do you know which filter to use?
-We’ve tested some of the most common and affordable filters for you.
+We’ve tested a few of the most common and affordable filters for you.

 We selected 6 filters for the test – Brita Maxtra+ PL, Brita Maxtra+ PO, BWT gourmet edition Mg+, Laica Bi-flux Coffee and tea, Laica Bi-flux and BWT Bestmax S flow filtration.

 We tested in 4 rounds in which we first pitted filters from the same manufacturer against each other.
-We tested using the cupping method and our latest Ethiopia Aludra AMO natural served us well as a test coffee.
+We tested with the cupping method and our current novelty Ethiopia Aludra AMO natural served us perfectly as a test coffee.

 In the end, there was not one clear winner, but three.